Frequently Asked Questions

 I grew up in Memphis, Tennessee, where people of color are the majority population.
 The public school I attended from the ages of 13 to 19 reflected the city's demographic.
 I was raised culturally white in a privileged family, but respect, compassion, and humanity for all people of all walks of life was instilled in me at an early age.
 However, implicit/unconscious bias and straight-up racism is built into the framework of being a privileged white person in a southern Black majority city.
 There will always be ongoing work in my heart to dismantle that framework and heal the multi-generational wounds left by hate and oppression.

 I was raised believing a long-standing myth in my family that my great-great-grandmother Medora Dove (my maternal grandfather's grandmother) was 100% Cherokee.
 My grandfather died when I was 7, but we were thick as thieves.
-Some of my most formative childhood experiences were with him in the deep woods of southern Mississippi.
-He educated me about native plants and animals, which were harmless and which to avoid.
-We hunted for fossils and arrowheads in the cold water creek, and talked about how those arrowheads were made.
+Some of my most formative childhood experiences were with him in the deep woods of southwestern Mississippi.
+He educated me about which native plants and animals were harmless and which to avoid.
+We hunted for fossils and arrowheads in the cold water creeks, and talked about how those arrowheads were made.
 Sometimes we'd gather the naturally occurring clay out of the creek and try to make pottery, but it would always end up fragile and crumbly.
 We talked at length about the land's original caretakers, the Choctaw people, and about his grandmother Medora Dove.

-In 2018, my parents did genetic testing and discovered that there was no Native American blood in our family.
-Our family was one of many that perpetuated a lie about our heritage.
+In 2018, not long before the first edition of the Brady Tarot sold out, my parents did genetic testing and discovered that there was no Native American blood in our family.
+Mine was one of many families who perpetuated lies about our heritage.
 But after spending most of my life believing this lie, the pride and kinship I felt for Native people was already built into my understanding of the world.
 Although I have no genetic ties to Native America, my desire to connect to, learn from, and uplift Native voices has not diminished.
 Having spent a lifetime on North American soil, the language of the land has been forever woven into my experience as a person and an artist.

 Is this cultural appropriation?